 - You want to explore a business-related current event to get students thinking about the world around them.
 Check out KWHS’s latest “Week in Review” article, which offers a brief analysis of a world event, as well as links to additional resources.
 Encourage students to post an “Ask an Expert” question on KWHS to tap the knowledge of world-class Wharton faculty.

 - You need additional financial literacy resources that inform you and your students about personal-finance concepts, such as credit, saving, investing and economics.
 KWHS has articles and lesson plans addressing all of these concepts and more in ways that engage and inspire students.
 Up for a more comprehensive and impactful experience with finance?
 Join the annual KWHS Investment Competition.
 Be sure to read about past winners.
 Share our competition infographic with your colleagues.
 Check out the KWHS Newsroom for more articles about the investment competition and other KWHS initiatives.

 - You want students to start building stronger, more authentic social media skills.
 Online life is deeper than Instagram posts, as the commenting sections in publications like the New York Times reflect.
 In fact, the NYT receives some 9,000 comments per day, and has begun to cover its most dedicated commenters as it would a traditional news beat.
 Help students become critical thinkers and communicators online by assigning them KWHS articles to read and comment on.
 Have them respond to other comments and begin to build their analysis and strategy skills.
 In 2017, we launched our KWHS Comment and Win contest.
 What a success!
+The 2018 season saw even more student commenters from around the world letting their voices be heard.
 We hope more teachers will encourage their students to comment on stories and win prizes.
 This may also be a great time to introduce them to the influence that trolls can have in the online space.
 Students must be registered KWHS users to comment on articles.